BridgesLab/PrecisionNutrition/Mouse Genetics/Energy Expenditure/bxd-analysis.md

   mutate(Diet = relevel(factor(Diet), ref="NCD"))
 ```

 These data can be found in /Users/davebrid/Documents/GitHub/PrecisionNutrition/Mouse Genetics/Energy Expenditure.
-This script was most recently updated on Sat May  7 12:14:05 2022.
+This script was most recently updated on Mon May  9 08:36:25 2022.

-# Analysis
+# Analysis of Energy Expenditure

 ## Comparason of Datasets